 Our aim is to offer an inclusive curriculum to ensure the best possible outcomes and progress for all of our children, whatever their needs or abilities, in turn, raising achievement and removing barriers to learning.

 Our SEND Coordinator (SENDCo) is Mrs L Knapper.
 Our Assistant SENDCo is Mr L Ward.
-If you would like to get in touch with them, please contact the school office, who will be happy to organise a meeting or phone call.
+If you would like to get in touch with them, please contact email@example.com.
 Please be aware that, due to current restrictions, face-to-face meetings are being kept to a minimum.

 Hill View Primary Academy has a well-established system for children who have special educational needs or disabilities, but we are always looking for ways to improve integration and accessibility.
 The information below, and in our SEND policy, which can be found on the policies page, provide more information on our ways of supporting SEND children.
 If you have any questions, please don’t hesitate to get in touch.

 Bournemouth Parent Carer Forum – Bournemouth Parent Carer Forum provide a central voice for all parents and carers of children/adults with sen/education/complex medical needs that live in Bournemouth